PopSockets: Products

 The main product sold by PopSockets LLC is the PopSockets grip.
 The PopSockets grip is designed to allow easier handling of the phone.
 The PopSockets grip also functions as a stand, to prop a phone up while watching video.
 PopSockets LLC also sells the PopSockets mount, which enables one to temporarily mount one's phone on a vertical surface, such as a car dashboard or wall.
 In February 2018, the company started selling the PopSockets vent mount, which clips onto the air vent of a vehicle.

 PopSockets LLC also sells PopMinis (miniature PopSockets grips, sold in sets of three), PopWallets (designed to hold up to three credit cards or driver's licenses) and PopMirrors (phone grips with two mirrors).

 In October 2018, the company started selling swappable PopSockets grips, called "PopGrips", where the top portion of the grip, called a "PopTop", can be removed and replaced with another PopTop.

 Starting in Spring of 2019, in conjunction with Otterbox, PopSockets LLC will be selling the Otter+Pop phone case, an Otterbox case with an integrated PopTop.
 This case won a USA Today CES Editors' Choice award.

 PopSockets LLC has plans in the future to sell swappable grips with integrated external batteries, sensors, and trackers.
-PopSockets LLC announced plans for making products compatible with the iPhone 12 mag safe feature.
+PopSockets LLC announced plans for making products compatible with the iPhone 12 MagSafe feature.